-None of the buildings in the inner bailey have survived, although you can see their stone outlines in the ground.
+None of the buildings in the inner bailey have survived, although you can see their stone foundations in the ground.
 Along one wall there were kitchens and service rooms leading into a great hall, with a raised dais at the far end, and a solar and living quarters above.
 Another range of buildings attached to the western wall also held living quarters, possibly for the garrison and any guests.
 There’s even a small jail cell just to the side of the barbican.

 Although Conisbrough is not a large castle, the extensive range of buildings, the magnificent decorations of the fireplaces and chapel, suggest it would have been impressive in its day; and reflects the importance of the castle’s owners and occupants.